RiftValleySoftware/RVS_BlueThoth/README.md

 ***Specific Device Identifiers***

-If provided, these will limit discover to ONLY the devices with the IDs provided.
+If provided, these will limit discovery to ONLY the devices with the IDs provided.
 All other devices will be ignored.

 ***Advertised Services***